Machida Chūji

-Biography
+Early life

 Machida was born in Akita as the fourth son to a samurai in the service of Kubota Domain.
 However, his father died when he was three years old.
 He was raised by his grandparents until adopted by an uncle in 1875, to whose estate he succeeded.
 He moved to Tokyo and studied at preparatory schools for Tokyo Imperial University, where one of his classmates was Ichiki Kitokurō.
 Although he passed his examinations, he had frequent health problems in Tokyo, including bouts of beri-beri and was forced to return to Akita.
 In 1883, he was invited to become an editor for the Akita Sakegake Newspaper, where he specialized in political topics and became acquainted with noted politician Inukai Tsuyoshi.
 In the summer of 1884, he returned to Tokyo, where he attended the law school of Tokyo Imperial University.
 One of his classmates at this time was Uchida Kosai and Hayashi Gonsuke.
 However, because of his frequent absences and failure to complete his preliminary studies, Machida never obtained a degree.

 On the recommendation of Kaneko Kentaro, Machida obtained a post at the Cabinet Legislation Bureau for a year, before leaving to become a reporter for the Choya Shimbun.
 This newspaper was a mouthpiece for Inukai and Ozaki Yukio.
 In November 1891, at the urging of Ozaki, Machida moved to the Hochi Shimbun, where he introduced the theories of Italian economist Luigi Cossa on public finance to the general public.
 His translations were adopted by Waseda University as a textbook.

 In May 1893, Machida departed Yokohama for the United States, and from there to England, where he spent a year studying finance and economics.
 After his return to Japan, in November 1895, he helped establish the Toyo Keizai Shimbun, an economics newspaper.
 However, in December the following year, at the recommendation of Tameyuki Amano, he became an assistant director of the Bank of Japan.